friedger/AppDF/specification/appds_spec_2_1.md

 Required.
 No attributes.

-This section contains in-app description in text form as well as pictures and videos in English US language.
+This section contains in-app description in text form as well as pictures and videos.
 A part of the main <description> tag there could be several <description-localization> tags for different languages.
-If some information is missing in the localized <description-localization> tag it will be taken from the default <description> section.
+If some information is missing in the localized <description-localization> tag it will be taken from the default <description-base> section.

 ##### in-app-purchases/items/item/description/description-base

+Required.
+No attributes.

+This section contains in-app description in text form as well as pictures and videos in English US language.

 ##### in-app-purchases/items/item/description/description-base/title
 Required.